Learning Centre

 3.Connect the USB cable to the programmer and connect the 12V 2A Power Adapter to the PIC Trainer Kit.

-6. Once the hex file is written successfully,Press the reset switch of the PIC Microcontroller and Relay will be turned ON and OFF.
+6. Once the hex file is written successfully,Press the reset switch of the PIC Microcontroller.

 Code